DETAILED ACTION

 Step 2A-Prong 1

-the scheduling invitation agreements as in-agreement EVs and EVs not responding to or refusing the scheduling invitation agreements as out-of-agreement EVs; (observation, evaluation, judgement, opinion),
+obtaining a day-ahead parameter set of EVs within an operator's service area, issuing scheduling invitation agreements to EVs within the service area, and classifying EVs accepting the scheduling invitation agreements as in-agreement EVs and EVs not responding to or refusing the scheduling invitation agreements as out-of-agreement EVs; (economic principles and practices calculating costs, following rules or instructions, observation, evaluation, judgement, opinion)

-in consideration of random factors being independent of one another, establishing a final random scenario combining a V2G scheduling resource and renewable energy power generation, and establishing a V2G two-stage nonlinear stochastic programming model based on the final random scenario; (observation, evaluation, judgement, opinion, mathematical concepts, formulas or equations), and
+in consideration of random factors being independent of one another, establishing a final random scenario combining a V2G scheduling resource and renewable energy power generation, and establishing a V2G two-stage nonlinear stochastic programming model based on the final random scenario; (following rules or instructions, observation, evaluation, judgement, opinion), and

-Additional limitations define a random scenario set including V2G scheduling, comprising a random scenario of an initial state of charge (SOC) using a log-normal distribution model, a V2G service station resource using a homogeneous Poisson model and a scenario of load uncertainty on a power supply side or demand side, (mathematical concepts, formulas, or equations; observation, evaluation judgement, opinion – claim 2), a random scenario of wind power generation using Latin hypercube sampling (LHS) according to a Weibull distribution model and a fitting model, and photovoltaic power generation using historical data and random sampling, (mathematical concepts, formulas, or equations; observation, evaluation judgement, opinion – claim 3), combining four random scenarios to calculate a probability of a scenario combination, (mathematical concepts, formulas, or equations; observation, evaluation judgement, opinion – claim 4) and a V2G two-stage nonlinear stochastic model with an objective function to maximize total revenue of the V2G operator, and a series of constraints to bound the problem using a series of formulas and calculations.
-Constraints include, charging and discharge exclusion, constraints on charging constraint of EVs, discharging constraints on EVs, the maximum number of charging and discharging switching times for EVs, initial state constraints of EVs during grid connection, constraints on a maximum number of in-service vehicles at V2G nodes, charging and discharging capacity constraints of EVs, SOC constraints of EVs, power balance constraint of EVs, constraints on charging and discharging climbing of EVs, maximum V2G service capacity constraints at nodes, constraints on power balance of network nodes, and conversion of non-linear terms in order to improve model solution quality and computational speed, (mathematical concepts, formulas, or equations; observation, evaluation judgement, opinion – claim 5).
+Additional limitations define a random scenario set including V2G scheduling, comprising a random scenario of an initial state of charge (SOC) using a log-normal distribution model, a V2G service station resource using a homogeneous Poisson model and a scenario of load uncertainty on a power supply side or demand side, (mathematical concepts, formulas, or equations; following rules or instructions, observation, evaluation judgement, opinion – claim 2), a random scenario of wind power generation using Latin hypercube sampling (LHS) according to a Weibull distribution model and a fitting model, and photovoltaic power generation using historical data and random sampling, (mathematical concepts, formulas, or equations; following rules or instructions, observation, evaluation judgement, opinion – claim 3), combining four random scenarios to calculate a probability of a scenario combination, (mathematical concepts, formulas, or equations; following rules or instructions, observation, evaluation judgement, opinion – claim 4) and a V2G two-stage nonlinear stochastic model with an objective function to maximize total revenue of the V2G operator, and a series of constraints to bound the problem using a series of formulas and calculations.
+Constraints include, charging and discharge exclusion, constraints on charging constraint of EVs, discharging constraints on EVs, the maximum number of charging and discharging switching times for EVs, initial state constraints of EVs during grid connection, constraints on a maximum number of in-service vehicles at V2G nodes, charging and discharging capacity constraints of EVs, SOC constraints of EVs, power balance constraint of EVs, constraints on charging and discharging climbing of EVs, maximum V2G service capacity constraints at nodes, constraints on power balance of network nodes, and conversion of non-linear terms in order to improve model solution quality and computational speed, (mathematical concepts, formulas, or equations; following rules or instructions, observation, evaluation judgement, opinion – claim 5).

 Thus, the concepts set forth in claims 1-5 recite abstract ideas.